+- Fruits (Pods): Presenting fruiting bodies (externally) and/or hyphae (internally).

-- Fruits (inc. Pods): Fruiting bodies, hyphae; borne internally; borne externally - Leaves: Hyphae; borne internally - Stems (above ground)/shoots/trunks/branches: Fruiting bodies, hyphae; borne internally; borne externally; usually invisible to naked eye. - Seeds: hyphae, invisible to naked eye
+- Leaves: Presenting hyphae (internally). - Stems (above ground)/shoots/trunks/branches: Presenting fruiting bodies (externally) and/or hyphae (internally); usually invisible to naked eye. - Seeds: Presenting hyphae (internally), invisible to naked eye.

-Anthropogenic activity is responsible for long-distance dissemination, as spores are short-lived, and the fungus can survive as hidden infections in plant parts.
-The occurrence of sub-populations within the C biotype (e.g., according to their country: Ecuador, Peru, Brazil, Bolivia) with different levels of virulence plus the potential for cross-pathogenicity between biotypes, make quarantine precautions essential even when moving plant material between areas where WBD is already present.
+Movement of these plant parts into disease-free areas within a country or region is not recommended unless the material can be transferred through a quarantine facility.
+The occurrence of sub-populations within the C biotype (e.g., according to their country: Ecuador, Peru, Brazil, Bolivia) with different levels of virulence, plus the potential for cross-pathogenicity between biotypes, make quarantine precautions essential even when moving plant material between areas where WBD is already present.
 For the same reason, the exchange of diseased material and isolates of the fungus for research between regions/countries is not recommended.